-- AUTHORIZE the bringing of a class action in the form of an originating application for a reduction of obligations (or damages) pursuant to s.
+- 1. AUTHORIZE the bringing of a class action in the form of an originating application for a reduction of obligations (or damages) pursuant to s.
 272(c) CPA, and in damages and punitive damages pursuant to s.
-272 CPA, as well as an action in civil liability; - 2.
+272 CPA, as well as an action in civil liability, and in injunctive relief; - 2.
 APPOINT the Applicant the status of Representative Plaintiff of the persons included in the Classes herein described as: